How Much Should Stage (Progress) Payments Be

 In Victoria many builders will ask you to sign an agreement accepting that the above payment levels don’t apply and the percentages will be similar to those shown below.

-In States where there is no Act controlling the amount of progress payments then the builder is more likely to want the following values of progress payments.
+In other Australian states where there is no Act controlling the amount of progress payments then the builder is more likely to want the following values of progress payments.

 - Deposit 5%